 Home-made relax tea.
 Delicious.
 Healthy.
 Inexpensive.
 Good for the environment.
 Yes, avoid all that packaging and save some serious money too!
 And….
 RELAX!!!!

-Yesterday we posted ‘Love Jar’: a tutorial on how to embellish an empty honey jar to transform it into a wonderful Mother’s Day gift ~ a jar for her desk or craft corner.
+Yesterday we posted recycling craft for kids: a tutorial on how to embellish an empty honey jar to transform it into a wonderful Mother’s Day gift ~ a jar for her desk or craft corner.

 Sooo,… last night, together with my local herbalist, we ‘reverse-engineered’ the hard-to-find-here Yogi formula for its Bedtime herbal tea, to make my own concoction.
 For example, we’re leaving out the Valerian root, as that both tastes bad and is really strong and not something I want to (nor you should) use every night, if not needed.
 I’m expecting that Yogi Tea includes only tiny amounts of Valerian root anyway.